Table of contents

 Overall, about 10% of melanomas are caused by an inherited mutation that occurs as an autosomal dominant gene.
 This means that the mutation occurs in only one copy of the gene.

 About 8% of people diagnosed with melanoma have a first-degree family member with the condition.
-A much smaller percentage, about 1% to 2%, has 2 or more close relatives with the disease.
+A much smaller percentage, about 1% to 2%, has two or more close relatives with the disease.

-BRAF: This acquired genetic mutation is found in half of all melanomas.
+BRAF: This acquired genetic mutation is found in half of all cases.
 BRAF is an oncogene involved in an important signaling pathway that instructs a cell to grow, divide, move, and destruct.

-CDKN2A: This gene is needed for the production of several proteins, especially the p16 and p14 proteins.
+CDKN2A: This gene is needed to produce several proteins, especially the p16 and p14 proteins.
 These are tumor suppressor proteins.

 Genetic testing and genetic counseling can help you assess whether you may have a higher risk of developing the condition.